 Big data can help make decisions based on real-time data flow, which is extremely important in trading

 To be a competitive trader, you need to process data faster than your competitors and process both traditional and non-traditional data in real time.
-Now financial companies can use AI instead of hiring mathematicians for data analysis: artificial intelligence and big data can use historical data to not only help with decision making on the spot, but also predict the future fluctuations on the market.
+Now financial companies can use AI instead of hiring mathematicians for data analysis: artificial intelligence and big data can use historical data to not only help with decision-making on the spot but also predict future fluctuations in the market.

 Another big data application in finance is complying with government regulations.
 Many of the requirements that financial institutions need to meet are about thorough data recording and storing.
 FinTech gathers and operates so much data, that it needs big data technologies to cope with these amounts.